-The Story Behind the Trends - 36% of Travellers from Coalisland and 15% in Craigavon are living on an Authorised Site however 1 of these sites is temporary with planning permission due to run out Feb 2012.
+The Story Behind the Trends - 36% of Travellers from Coalisland, 21% in Craigavon and 6% in Newry & Mourne are living on an Authorised Site however 1 of these sites is temporary with planning permission due to run out ????.
 (NIHE have applied for an extension of the licence with a decision pending).
 Emergency authorised sites are not ideal as they are not permanent and have a lot of conditions attached.
 The Housing Executive is currently responsible for Traveller accommodation and the provision and development of sites and group housing, but due to the lack of co-ordination and co-operation by other Government Departments and public perception, much of their current efforts have failed to materialise.